heig-vd-amt2018/wp1/TESTING_FUNCTIONAL.md

 * create an app
 * modify the previously created app name and description

-*assertion :  alert message "Application has been successfully updated." shown* *assertion :  old app name doesn't appear in the table* *assertion :  newapp name appears  once in the table*<br><br>
+*assertion :  alert message "Application has been successfully updated." shown*<br>
+*assertion :  old app name doesn't appear in the table*<br>
+*assertion :  newapp name appears  once in the table*<br><br>